4.8 Initial Child Protection Conferences

 Professionals who are invited but unable to attend for unavoidable reasons should:

-- Arrange wherever possible for another agency representative to attend;
+- Arrange wherever possible for another agency representative to attend on their behalf;

-- Inform the Conference Administrator and Conference Chair;
+- Inform the Safeguarding and Review team and Independent Chair;

-- Submit a written report in the agreed format with copies.
+- Submit a written report in the agreed format with copies (See Section 12, Responsibilities of the Independent Chair).

 The time of day at which a conference is convened should be determined to facilitate attendance of the family and key contributors.

-It is the responsibility of the allocated social worker to draw up a list of those to be invited from the list above, in consultation where appropriate with the police, their line manager and the Conference Chair.
-This list should be given to administrative staff, normally the minute taker, at least 10 working days prior to the conference.
+It is the responsibility of the allocated social worker to draw up a list of those to be invited from the list above, in with their line manager and the Independent Chair where appropriate.
+This list should be given to the safeguarding and review team, at least 10 working days prior to the conference.
+(See, Appendix 1: Child Protection Conference Booking Process.)
 This is to ensure that as much notice as the urgency of the conference allows is given to invitees.
 Any agency with involvement with the child and/or family should be invited.

 The primary principle for determining a quorum is that there should be sufficient agencies present to enable safe decisions to be made in the individual circumstances.